allenai/unqover/README.md

 Model predictions used in our paper can be found at [here](https://console.cloud.google.com/storage/browser/unqover-files;tab=objects).
 You can download those json files and put them under ``./data/`` (with no intermediate directory) and start evaluation and visualization.
-Instructions below illustrates how the predicted are dumped.
+Instructions below illustrate how to dump those predictions.

 Assuming QA models are already trained via HuggingFace's interfaces, e.g., ``run_squad.py``, we will show how to run trained model over the generated data.
 In case you need to train QA models from scratch, please jump to the Appendix below and look for model training instructions.